EMPL5450 Advanced Topics in Employment Relations

 - Students are able to (1) discuss emerging issues in employment relations; (2) explain how these influence employment relations systems at a policy and organisational level; (3) demonstrate appropriate research and critical analysis skills to investigate how emerging issues in employment relations affect relevant professionals; and (4) demonstrate the ability to communicate both orally and in writing about emerging issues in employment relations to relevant professionals.

-- Typically this unit is assessed in the following ways: (1) presentations; (2) assignment; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) seminar activities; (2) individual analysis; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.